 - To learn more about midwifery in Canada, visit the Canadian Midwifery Regulators Consortium

 A doula is an assistant who provides non-medical and non-midwifery support (physical and emotional) in childbirth.
-Depending on training and experience she may offer prenatal support, childbirth (birth doula) and/or postpartum.
+Depending on training and experience they may offer prenatal support, childbirth (birth doula) and/or postpartum.
 A labor doula may attend a home birth or during labor at home and in transport to a hospital or a birth center.
-A postpartum doula provides home care for the first six weeks (or longer in cases of postpartum depression) including cooking, breastfeeding support, newborn care assistance, errands and light housekeeping (www.en.wikipedia.org/wiki/Doula).
+A postpartum doula provides home care for the first six weeks (or longer in cases of postpartum depression) including cooking, breast/chestfeeding support, newborn care assistance, errands and light housekeeping (www.en.wikipedia.org/wiki/Doula).

 We welcome doulas to our birthing units.